cerb/cerb.github.io/_docs/getting_started/records.md

 ## Activity Log

 The **activity log** records a history of events that have affected a record.
-For instance, when a task is closed, or a customer responds to an email, these are recorded in the log.
+For instance, when a task is closed, or a customer responds to an email, these activities are logged.